Criminal Defense Lawyers

 Finally, jurors are more prejudiced against defendants in child molestation trials then other types of cases.
 Jurors will subconsciously seek to confirm their prejudices by unintentionally viewing the evidence in a manner that is consistent with that preset prejudice.
 This psychological phenomenon is called confirmation bias and its presence in PC 288 trials can be very difficult for defense attorneys to overcome if those attorneys are not familiar with this phenomenon.

 Our sex crimes criminal defense attorneys are highly successful and experienced in sex crimes defense, including defense at trial for PC 288(a), 288(b)(1), 243.4, 209(b)(1), and other child molestation charges.
-We have a provable winning record in these types of cases and we have represented hundreds defendants charged with misdemeanor and felony sex crimes.
+We have a provable winning record in these types of cases, and we have represented hundreds of defendants charged with misdemeanor and felony sex crimes.

 WARNING: If you are charged with any crime, especially a sex crime, you should not speak to anyone about your case except a criminal defense attorney.
 Everything you say to anyone, law enforcement or otherwise, may, and usually will be, used against you in court.
 Time is not on your side.
 A good defense against PC 288 crimes starts early.